ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 When you create or edit a backup job, you can specify the level of detail for job logging.
 Select one of the following job logging levels from the list:
 - Files — Provides the most detailed information, and is typically used for troubleshooting.
 Provides information about files that are backed up.
 - Directory — Provides less detail than the Files logging level.
 Provides information about folders that are backed up.
-- Summary — Provides high-level information, including the vault and IBM Cloud Backup Agent version, and backup sizes.
+- Summary — Provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version, and backup sizes.
-- Minimal — Provides high-level information, including the vault and IBM Cloud Backup Agent version.
+- Minimal — Provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version.

 Changing the logging level only affects log files that are created from that point and after.
 It does not affect previously-created log files.
 {: important}